-This policy creates a distinction between the financial activity of the CDA as a Managing Member and the financial activity of the Management Agent.
+This policy creates a distinction between the financial activity of the CDA as a Managing Mmember and the financial activity of the CDA as a Management Agent.
 Recognizing this distinction, management fees received by the CDA as the Managing Member should be posted to the CDA General Fund as development fees.
 Management fees in the General Fund are not associated with the property and may be used to fund any CDA obligations.